Postgraduate Course: Clinical Neuropsychology (PSYL11058)

 ||Availability||Available to all students

 The aim of this course is to provide an introduction to clinical neuropsychology.
 The student will be introduced to methods of clinical neuropsychological assessment and rehabilitation.
-A range of neuropsychological test procedures will be introduced.
-The student will also be introduced to the neuropsychological profile of a range of neurological disorders including the dementias, epilepsy, head injury and the assessment and rehabilitation of neuropsychological disorders including both memory and executive dysfunction.
+Routinely used and standardised clinical neuropsychological test procedures will be covered and where possible experience of those testing procedures will be provided.
+There is a particular focus on the assessment and rehabilitation of memory and executive functions.
+The student will also be introduced to the neuropsychological profile of a range of neurological disorders including the dementias.
+The course also includes input from different clinical neuropsychology specialities, for example paediatric and/or acquired brain injury and/or neurodegenerative diseases.

 Entry Requirements (not applicable to Visiting Students)